ctp-eos/ctp-eos/README.md

 - 👋 Hi, I’m @ctp-eos *(or the CTP Energy Operating System)*
 - CTP-EOS will be/is divided into two parts.

-Part 1 part will be your rather 'standard' and 'branded' Arch Linux distrubution, with some of your typical repos, window manager configs, dot files, and the like...
+Part 1 part will be your rather 'standard' and 'branded' Arch Linux distribution, with some of your typical repos, window manager configs, dot files, and the like...

 Part II of **CTP-EOS** is where things will/do get 'really' interesting.